 - Outreach promotes community involvement through educational services.
 It schedules programs such as Bite Prevention and Meet and Greet at schools, libraries and community events at malls and retail establishments.
 The committee offers educational materials and live demonstrations to educate people about responsible pet ownership and proper handling and care of dogs.

 - Match Committee is in charge of organizing the Fun Match sponsored by the Club.
 It selects the date and place of the Match, prepares program, gets judges for individual competitions, sends invitations and advertises the event and secures proper registration of participants.
 Committee members and other volunteers erect the exercise rings and assist the judges at the date of the Match.

 - Scholarship Committee solicits applicants among the graduating high school seniors who will study animal science at an accredited 2 or 4 year school.
-The applicant must be a Clinton County resident, or they, or their parents must be a member of the Clinton County Canine Club.
+The applicant must be a Clinton County high school senior.Residents of other counties may apply when they or their parents are a members of the Clinton County Canine Club.
 The scholarship committee, consisting of 3 members and 1 alternate, will screen the applicants and accompanying documents and select the recipient, who receives reimbursement (in 2 installments) towards his or her studies.

 - Training Committee sponsors dog training classes.
 It prepares the schedule of the classes, selects instructors and assistants for each class and advertises the beginning of each class session.